 At Drake International, we hold ourselves to a high standard of client communication.
-Over the past few months, we have been monitoring all communication from the Government and Health Agencies in Australia.
 It has become clear the world is facing an unprecedented challenge.
 Like you, we are deeply concerned and want to do what we can to help keep our employees, field staff employees, candidates, clients, and their families and communities, safe and healthy during this time of uncertainty.

 Here’s what we are doing:

 - We are in the process of transitioning our operations and staff back to the office and returning to business as usual as much as possible.

 - Drake continues to remotely register candidates, to ensure the quality of services is maintained.

 - The introduction of additional screening using a COVID-19 Health Questionnaire and risk assessment of all candidates.

 - We are upholding a strict self-isolation policy for anyone who is a risk and are asking all team members to avoid all non-essential activities outside of work.